sfeir-open-source/sfeir-school-theme/README.md

 * `big-code`: will use a big size of font
 ![](./assets/slide-with-code-big.png)

+there is a minor varient of `big-code`, add the class `alone` if there is only one code at screen to position it in the center of screen.
+Else it will be relative to it's parent

 ### Use an other HighlightJS theme

 HighlightJS propose lots of themes that could use.